stionic/halanews-document/docs/getting-started-config.md

 `DEEPLINK_HOST` – the host that will respond to deeplinks.
 For example, if we want example.com/product/cool-beans to open in our app, we’d use example.com here.

-`ANDROID_PATH_PREFIX` – (optional): specify which path prefix our Android app should open from [more info](https://developer.android.com/guide/topics/manifest/data-element.html)
+`ANDROID_PATH_PREFIX` – (optional): specify which path prefix our Android app should open from <a href="https://developer.android.com/guide/topics/manifest/data-element.html" target="_blank">more info</a>

 Example:

 change urlscheme to myapp, then every time the device open myapp:// will open your application.

-change yourdomain.com to example.com, then every time browser open http://example.com will open your application.
+change yourdomain.com to example.com, then every time browser open `http://example.com` will open your application.

 ![](/halanews-document/docs/assets/config-deeplinks.png)